-During the remainder of the year the Council will continue to act to reduce spending while reviewing and assessing the changes that the local financial environment has brought about and will re-evaluate the position to ensure that expenditure and income is being monitored and managed as required, taking appropriate action when required.
-The next reporting period will be Quarter 2, which will be prepared for Finance & Resources Committee on 22 November 2023.
+During the remainder of the year the Council will continue to act to reduce spending to give greater certainty to our forecasts, shown in Appendix 2, while reviewing and assessing the changes that the local financial environment has brought about and will re-evaluate the position to ensure that expenditure and income is being monitored and managed as required, taking appropriate action when required.
+The next reporting period will be Quarter 2, which will be prepared for Finance & Resources Committee on 5 November 2024.